darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 (*)

 Our rotational splittings are derived from multiple multiplets per degree, so in a strict information-theoretic sense the power spectrum permits more than 2 pieces of information about rotation to be derived from seismology alone.
-Our technique development for $\pi$-mode inversions directly against the power spectrum was necessary to maximise the extraction of this information from the underlying data (some of which would have been lost to peakbagging).
+Our technique development in the appendix, for $\pi$-mode inversions directly against the power spectrum, was necessary to maximise the extraction of this information from the underlying data (some of which would have been lost to peakbagging).
 We agree with the referee that the data have, unfortunately, not been cooperative.
-Nonetheless, although we conclude that the seismic constraints on differential rotation are weak, it is still ultimately necessary to document the process by which we arrived at the conclusion that they are indeed weak in the first place.
+Nonetheless, although we eventually conclude that the seismic constraints on differential rotation are weak, it is still ultimately necessary to document the process by which we arrived at the conclusion that they are indeed weak in the first place.

 The paragraph ending Section 3 concerns mixed-mode oscillators (i.e. red giants which are either less evolved than Zvrk, or in the core helium burning phase), where the recovery of the pure p-mode rotational splittings given a set of mixed modes remains an open problem.
 We have adjusted the text to better reflect this.